Putin Says Irans Raisi Was An outstanding Leader - UrduPoint

 The Kremlin leader said he was sending condolences to Khamenei and the Iranian people "in the face of such a grave and irreplaceable loss."

+Putin also on Monday spoke by telephone with Mohammad Mokhber, Iran's interim president, just hours after he was confirmed in the role by Khamenei.
+Putin "expressed his deepest condolences", the Kremlin said.

-Raisi was declared dead on Monday after rescue teams found his crashed helicopter in a fog-shrouded western mountain region.
+Raisi was declared dead after rescue teams found his crashed helicopter in a fog-shrouded western mountain region.

 Recent Stories